Vilth83/sprint-planner/project-resources/benchmark/benchmark.md

 float is fast and suffer no latencies.
 #### ergonomy
-float and hub planner provide responsive application, alongside with a cellphone app. althought their responsivity, both suffer hard reading screen in cellphone because of the width of the calendars. cireson is a desktop application.
+float and hub planner provide responsive application, alongside with a cellphone app. despite their responsivity, both suffer hard reading screen in cellphone because of the width of the calendars. cireson is a desktop application.

+Sprint-planner will be a responsive application, without an app.
+The screen is based on grids, without the problem of a too long calendar screen

 #### user experience
 Each other tool is charged, as sprint planner is a free, open-source tool.